-I have covered Swedish company Follicum numerous times on this blog in the past, including twice already earlier this year.
+I have covered Swedish company Follicum numerous times on this blog in the past, including twice earlier this year.
 The company is developing a topical scalp hair stimulation product called FOL-005 that is based on the human protein osteopontin.
 Interestingly, a variation of this same drug will likely be developed by Follicum in order to reduce body hair.
-Side note: see my post on excessive body hair in men and its correlation with scalp hair loss.
+Definitely read my post on excessive body hair in men and its correlation with scalp hair loss.

 Earlier today, I got an e-mail from Follicum notifying me of their achieving a major milestone.
 The company has now successfully developed a direct-to-scalp topical formulation for their FOL-005 hair stimulation drug.
 This will in the near future replace their current method of delivery (intradermal injections) of FOL-005.

-According to CEO Jan Alenfall, Follicum’s extensive experience in developing peptide drugs has enabled them to develop a stable formulation that delivers FOL-005 directly to the hair follicle.
+According to CEO Jan Alenfall, Follicum’s extensive experience in developing peptide drugs has enabled the company to develop a stable formulation that delivers FOL-005 directly to the hair follicle.

 While browsing through Follicum’s website today, I also noticed that their scientific advisory board page seems to have been updated recently.
 They now have a highly respectable and accomplished group of advisers, many of whom have been covered on this blog in the past.
 The most well known of these in the hair loss world are Dr. Gerd Lindner (Germany), Dr. Ralf Paus (UK/Germany), Dr Ulrike Blume-Peytavi (Germany) and Dr. Amos Golhar (Israel).

-If all continues to go well in Phase II trials, it is not out of the question that Follicum’s hair growth product could be released around the end of 2020 (maybe I am too optimistic — h/t John Doe’s comment).
+If all continues to go well in Phase II trials, it is not out of the question that Follicum’s hair growth product could be released around the end of 2020.
+However, this is not going to be a hair loss cure.
+Just a new hair loss treatment with no major side effects.